Are AI Detectors Accurate? The Numbers and the Reasons They Fail (2026)

 The accuracy problem is not abstract.
 Real cases show what happens when institutions treat detector scores as proof.

-At Australian Catholic University, around 6,000 students were investigated using AI detection technology in 2024.
+At Australian Catholic University, around 6,000 students were investigated using AI detection in 2024.
 A nursing student named Madeleine spent six months with her transcript showing "results withheld" before being cleared.
 She said the delay hurt her job search.
 ABC News reporting found that roughly one quarter of all referrals were dismissed after investigation, and that any case where the Turnitin detector was the sole evidence was thrown out.

 Why accuracy claims from companies should be read carefully